SaifJillani/Python-Snake-Project/README.md

 </a>

 ## Objective
-A classic Snake game developed using Python, featuring intuitive gameplay where players control a growing snake to eat food and avoid obstacles.
-Designed to showcase Python’s capabilities in game development and offer a nostalgic gaming experience.
+A classic Snake Game implemented in Python using tkinter.
+Navigate the snake to eat food and avoid collisions with walls and itself.
+Features include:
+- Two Difficulty Levels: Normal and Fast speed.
+- High Score Tracking: Saves and loads the high score across sessions.
+- Simple Controls: Arrow keys to move the snake.
+- Visuals: Includes walls and corner walls in light blue, and food in red.
+- Use this project to play a fun game and explore basic game development with Python.

 ### Skills Learned

-- Game Development Fundamentals: Understanding basic game mechanics and principles.
+- Game Development: Implemented core game mechanics and features.
-- Python Programming: Enhancing proficiency in Python for game logic and functionality.
+- Python Programming: Used tkinter for GUI and game logic.
-- Graphics and UI Design: Using libraries like Pygame to create and manage game visuals.
+- Graphics Design: Created game visuals with tkinter canvas.
-- Algorithm Design: Implementing algorithms for movement, collision detection, and scoring.
+- Algorithm Design: Developed movement and collision detection algorithms.
-- Event Handling: Managing keyboard inputs and game events effectively.
+- Event Handling: Managed keyboard inputs and game events.
-- Debugging and Testing: Identifying and fixing bugs, and testing game performance.
+- File Handling: Persisted high scores across sessions.
-- Project Management: Planning and executing a complete software development project.
+- Project Management: Executed and managed a complete game project.

 ### Tools Used
 <!-- Python Badge -->